-Will Tesla’s Electric Semi-Truck Make a Significant Impact on the Logistics Industry?
+Will the Electric Tesla Semi-Truck Make a Significant Impact on the Logistics Industry?

 When Elon Musk announced the Tesla semi-truck in 2017, the logistics world was in awe.
 Simply named “Semi,” this all-electric semi-truck appeared to be a true game-changer for the supply chain and logistics space.